SUSE/machinery/manual/docs/machinery-deploy.1.md

 `machinery` help [deploy]

-## DESCRIPTION
+## Description

 The `deploy` command builds and deploys an image to an OpenStack cloud.
-This command is particularly useful for testing, debugging, or for validation.
+This command is particularly useful for testing, debugging, or validation.

 > #### NOTE: Set Password for Unattended Work